distribution/distribution/docs/recipes/mirror.md

 Save the file and restart Docker for the change to take effect.

-> **Tip**: Some log messages that appear to be errors are actually
+> Some log messages that appear to be errors are actually informational messages.
+>
-> informational messages.
-Check the `level` field to determine whether
+> Check the `level` field to determine whether
 > the message is warning you about an error or is giving you information.
 > For example, this log message is informational:
 >